 - An exhibit hall was created and it wasn’t filled with vendors and sponsors.
 Instead, they established an area of the hotel and set up a nursery complete with necessary paraphernalia.
 This was to show the attendees the newest and latest equipment to enhance the life of the child.

-As I read through the accounts, I am even more in awe of these interesting women and have a renewed sense of what is expected of today’s PTA—to further the missing of making every child’s potential a reality through family-school partnerships, community outreach and advocacy.
+As I read through the accounts, I am even more in awe of these interesting women and have a renewed sense of what is expected of today’s PTA—to further the mission of making every child’s potential a reality through family-school partnerships, community outreach and advocacy.

 For more info about National PTA and our history, visit PTA.org/History.